 - d) Two photograph submissions – one from the north shore and one from the south.

 During this selection process, the jury will take into account: the narrative quality of the prose stories, poems, short comics stories (graphic novels) and photographs; the age of the author; and how the experiences/situations recounted relate to the theme of Solidarity Without Borders.

-ANNOUNCEMENT: Winners will be announced on 24 January 2021 (the International Day of Education).
+ANNOUNCEMENT: Winners will be announced in January 2021.

 AWARDS: Winners will participate in an awards ceremony in Reggio Calabria, Italy: a Mediterranean crossroads, home of Maydan Association and host of two editions of SabirFest, a festival celebrating Mediterranean culture and citizenship.
 Partner in the ceremony will be “Progetto Mediterranea”, an association of activists with a passion for the Mediterranean and creator of the “Mediterranean Flag”, which will be raised for the first time in Reggio Calabria during the event.

 a.More information about the award ceremony at this link.